KILGORETROUT111/Grieg/examples/counterfactuals.md

-# Counterfactuals — Quick Tour
+# Phase Tour — Canonical Demonstrability of Four-Phase Schemata

-These examples show how **phases** interact with simple expressions using the `grieg-cli`.
+These examples show how the four phases — **ALIVE, JAM, MEM, VAC** — behave in Grieg’s CLI.
-You can copy each command into a terminal on your laptop (Linux/macOS/WSL).
+Each is runnable from the repo root with `cargo run -p grieg-cli -- …`.
+This file is canonical: all four phases are demonstrably exercised here.

 ---